 Click here to review the detailed BYU Final Examination Policy.

 Why this policy?

-Students are not permitted to record (in either audio or video format) classroom lectures or discussions without advance, written permission from the instructor.
-Advance, in this case, means at least 30 minutes prior to the start of the class.
-Putting the instructor ‘on the spot’ at the start of class would not be appropriate.
+Students are not permitted to record (in either audio or video format) classroom lectures or discussions without advance written permission from the instructor.
+Advance, in this case, means at least thirty minutes prior to the start of the class.
+Putting the instructor on the spot at the start of class is not appropriate.